 NASA scientists successfully completed the second of six planned trajectory correction maneuvers and confirmed the health of science instruments onboard Curiosity this week.
 The Mars Science Laboratory spacecraft is continuing on its way to Mars and should reach the halfway point on April 1, 2012.

 NASA’s Mars Science Laboratory spacecraft, halfway to Mars, adjusted its flight path today for delivery of the one-ton rover Curiosity to the surface of Mars in August.

 Tests completed aboard Curiosity last week confirmed the health of science instruments the mission will use to learn whether an area holding an extensive record of Martian environmental history has ever offered conditions favorable for microbial life.

 In the second of six planned trajectory correction maneuvers during the cruise to Mars, the spacecraft ignited thrusters for nearly nine minutes today.
-Spacecraft data and Doppler-effect changes in radio signal from the craft, monitored in the mission control room at NASA’s Jet Propulsion Laboratory, Pasadena, Calif., indicate the maneuver succeeded.
+Spacecraft data and Doppler-effect changes in radio signal from the craft, monitored in the mission control room at NASA’s Jet Propulsion Laboratory (JPL), Pasadena, California, indicate the maneuver succeeded.